-Konecranes has adopted following new or revised IFRSs from
+Konecranes has adopted following new or revised IFRSs from January 1, 2016.
+They did not have any impact on the current or

 The new hedging model may lead to more economic hedging strategies meeting the requirement for hedge accounting.

 Konecranes believes that all existing hedge relationships that are currently designated in effective hedging relationships will still qualify for hedge accounting under IFRS 9.
 The Group expects to continue measuring at fair value all financial assets currently measured at fair value.
 Accounts receivables are held to collect contractual cash flows and are expected to rise from cash flows representing solely payments of principal and interest.
 Thus the Group expects that these will continue to be initially recorded at fair value through profit or loss, after which they are subsequently measured at amortised cost under IFRS9.
 The Group expects to apply the simplified approach to record expected credit losses on its accounts receivable.
 The Group will estimate credit losses in the future by using a provision matrix where account receivables are grouped based on different customer bases and different historical loss patterns.
 Under the simplified model, companies could adjust the historical provision rates, which are an average of historical outcomes of credit losses, for their account receivables to reflect relevant information about current conditions and reasonable and supportable forecasts about the future.
 The Group does not believe that applying IFRS 9 will have a material impact on its consolidated financial statements regarding recognition and measurement of financial instruments but IFRS 9 is estimated to increase the amount of disclosures.